How John Mark Comer’s View of God Shapes His Spiritual Formation

 The problem here fundamentally hinges on the identity of God.
 Is God’s order of causality within our creation or not?
 Comer implies yes, which might be why he does not conceive of God being in control of all things because of the various wills of people on earth.

 In Comer’s argument, to say God causes something means that God pushes the first domino in a chain of cause and effect.
 But that kind of causality is precisely what the Augustinian and reformational traditions reject.
 Certainly, God can work in the world like that if he so pleases.
-But God exists outside of time, and so he does push domino one at Time A into domino two at Time B. Zeus may work that way, but not the God of the Bible.
+But God exists outside of time, and so he does not push domino one at Time A into domino two at Time B. Zeus may work that way, but not the God of the Bible.

 Neither heaven nor earth nor highest heaven can contain the God of the Bible (1 Kgs 8:27).
 He is everywhere present as Spirit (John 4:24).
 He has no human body, no local place where he dwells.
 He is Creator; we are creatures.
 He is not the great Clockmaker who winds up the created order.
 Instead, by the word of his power, he holds all things together at every moment in time (Heb 1:3; Col 1:17).